Please watch how Laser Technology Works before booking a patch test

 The patch test is only done on a very small area and will normally take only a few minutes.
 The skin usually recovers very quickly and you should experience no discomfort afterwards.
 Aloe vera would normally be applied to the skin afterwards to cool the area.

-Consultations and patch testing are only carried out by experienced, registered nurses or VTCT Laser Therapist Specialist.
+Consultations and patch testing are only carried out by experienced, VTCT Laser or Level 4 Advanced Therapist Specialist.

 In general it is rare for hyper or hypo pigmentation to occur and generally it's instantly visible - so it's safe to book your fist appointment for the next day, should you have any adverse results your first appointment will not be considered as cancelled and no charge will be incurred.